romboai/handbook/docs/Values.md

 # Collaboration

 Helping others is a priority, even when it is not immediately related to the goals that you are trying to achieve.
 Similarly, you can rely on others for help and advice—in fact, you're expected to do so.
-Anyone can chime in on any subject, including people who don't work at Agile Lab.
+Anyone can chime in on any subject, including people who don't work at ROMBO AI.
 The person who's responsible for the work decides how to do it, but they should always take each suggestion seriously and try to respond and explain why it may or may not have been implemented.

 **Kindness**